JvanKatwijk/qt-dab/README.md

 and imaginary components.
 If the selector labeled "ncp" is set, the centerpoints of the 4 lobs is shown.

 On the right hand side the widget shows some quality indicators of the DAB signal.
+The topline specifies the channel and the selected frequency (in KHz).
-With the current input device, the frequency correction is just 4 Hz, after which a frequency error seems to remain of 1.3 Hz.
+With the current input device, the computed frequency correction is just 4 Hz (on 227360 Khz) after which a frequency error seems to remain of 1.3 Hz.
-The SNR is over 15 dB, and time, clock and dc offsets can be neglected.
+The SNR is over 15 dB, and time, clock and dc offsets are too small to take in consideration.

-At the bottom quality information on the FIC handling is shows, the (here) green bar shows that everything is fine, the BER tells that 4 out of each 1000 input bits were wrong and corrected.
+At the bottom quality information on the FIC handling is shows, the (here) green bar shows that everything with FIC decosing is fine, the BER tells that (on average) 4 out of each 1000 input bits were wrong and were corrected.

 ![6.8](/res/read_me/spectrum-ideal.png)